Experts at Rush draw on their many years of practice to diagnose and treat aortic aneurysms. Rush also welcomes patients seeking second opinions.

 There are two primary treatments for aortic aneurysms:

-- Statins, a type of medication, are used to lower cholesterol and reduce the amount of plaque buildup in the arteries.
+- Statins, a type of medication, can help lower your cholesterol and reduce the amount of plaque buildup in your arteries.

 - Beta blockers may be used to slow down the rate of aneurysm growth and risk of rupture ("bursting").

-For patients who aren’t candidates for endovascular surgery, physicians may use open surgery to repair the aneurysm and replace the damaged artery with a long synthetic tube called a graft.
+- If you aren't able to have endovascular surgery, your doctor may use open surgery to repair your aneurysm and replace the damaged artery with a long synthetic tube called a graft.